-- 1. Voltage transformers (VTs) and potential devices associated with the protective relay system shall have adequate steady state and transient characteristics for their intended functions. - 2.
-Voltage transformers and potential devices shall have adequate volt-ampere capacity to supply the connected burden while maintaining their relay accuracy over their specified primary voltage range. - 3.
-Usually one set of VTs (with two separate secondary windings per VT) per bus (i.e. single bus substation configuration) or per power system element (i.e. ring bus and breaker-and-a-half substation configurations) is sufficient.
-The two protective relay systems protecting ERCOT System facilities may use separate secondary windings of the VTs or one of the secondary windings may be dedicated to supplying the polarizing potential and the other winding used to supply other protection and monitoring functions. - 4.
-Voltage transformer and potential device secondary wiring shall be grounded at only one point.
-(ANSI/IEEE C57 recommends grounding at the panel.) - 5.
-Voltage transformer installations shall be designed with due regard to ferroresonance due to capacitance across the interrupter at 138kV and above. - 6.
-Other considerations - Special attention should be given to the physical properties of secondary circuit fuses - Capacitor coupled voltage transformers are suitable for relaying and SCADA telemetry - Report loss of VT voltage (VT fuse failure) over SCADA
+- 1. VTs and potential devices associated with the protective relay system shall have adequate steady state and transient characteristics for their intended functions. - 2.
+VTs and potential devices shall have adequate volt-ampere capacity to supply the connected burden while maintaining their relay accuracy over their specified primary voltage range. - 3.
+Usually one (1) set of VTs (with two separate secondary windings per VT) per bus (i.e. single bus substation configuration) or per power system element (i.e. ring bus and breaker-and-a-half substation configurations) is sufficient. - 4.
+The two protective relay systems protecting ERCOT System Facilities may use separate secondary windings of the VTs or one (1) of the secondary windings may be dedicated to supplying the polarizing potential and the other winding used to supply other protection and monitoring functions.
+For all newly installed protective systems, if the two (2) protective relay systems protecting a zone each require a VT input for protection functions, they shall utilize isolated and separate VT secondary windings unless ERCOT determines that one of the secondary windings must be dedicated to metering applications.

+- 5. VT and potential device secondary wiring shall be grounded at only (1) one point.
+(ANSI/IEEE C57 recommends grounding at the panel.) - 6.
+VT installations shall be designed with due regard to ferroresonance due to capacitance across the interrupter at 138 kV and above. - 7.
+Other considerations - Special attention should be given to the physical properties of secondary circuit fuses - Capacitor coupled VT are suitable for relaying and SCADA telemetry - Report loss of VT voltage (VT fuse failure) over SCADA